chargz/clutch.co-email-scraper/README.md

 # Clutch.co Email Scraper
-Simple regex-based web scraper which returns a `.csv` of Company Name, Email for Agencies listed on clutch.co.
+Simple regex-based web scraper which returns a `.csv` of Company Name, Email for Agencies listed on https://clutch.co/

 # Notes:
 - The `progress.txt` file keeps track of all the URLs scraped.